andresvensson/TEMP/README.md

 A dream, a wish, a vision

-Imagine read the temperature and humidity from a website?
+Imagine to read the temperature and humidity from a website?